 High-density residences pose a particular challenge to census collection.
 Facilitating access to multi-residential buildings requires the sustained effort throughout the census period.
 The Census office maintains a list of apartment buildings and property management companies that must be updated prior to collection starting.
-Letters and information posters are sent to building and property managers at the start of the collection period notifying them of the census dates, contact details of the Census office to obtain information and assistance gaining entry to buildings.
+Letters and information posters are sent to building and property managers at the start of the collection period notifying them of the census dates, contact details of the Census office, and online Census option.
+During collection, census takers contact the Census office to obtain information and assistance gaining entry to buildings.
 Appointments must be set up with property/building managers to grant access for the census takers.